ssemyan/sample-app-aoai-chatGPT/README.md

-# [Preview] Sample Chat App with AOAI
+# Sample Chat App for use with with Azure Open AI and OpenAI (optionaly on your data)

 This repo contains sample code for a simple chat webapp that integrates with Azure OpenAI.
-Note: some portions of the app use preview APIs.
+It can be used to demonstrate the capabilities of Azure OpenAI, or as a starting point for your own chat app.

+This work was forked from [sample-app-aoai-chatGPT](https://github.com/microsoft/sample-app-aoai-chatGPT).
+I removed the history and user info in order to make a more simple sample.
+This project may not be kept in sync with the parent project.

 ## Prerequisites
 - An existing Azure OpenAI resource and model deployment of a chat model (e.g. `gpt-35-turbo-16k`, `gpt-4`)